| | |

 Gluing and then using an airnail to attach the frame to a DIY wood sing.

-Want to make this sign for yourself.
-Or share as a one of a kind gift?
+Want to make this sign for yourself?
 Pin it to keep it handy.

 A minimalist style Christmas DIY sign with a dark walnut backdrop falling snow, and a calm white forest.

-I really hope you make one of these signs for your holiday home this Christmas.
-I think its welcoming, and adds a calm feeling to our Christmas season.
+I hope you make one of these signs for your holiday home this Christmas.
+I think its welcoming and adds a calm feeling to our Christmas season.

 Some other DIY Wood Signs and Projects